daki7331/diabetes-classification/README.md

 - Improve model performance through feature selection.
 - Experiment with ensemble methods.
 - Deploy the trained model as a web application.

+## Results

+The final model was evaluated using:

+- Accuracy
+- Precision
+- Recall
+- F1-score
+- ROC-AUC

+The notebook compares multiple machine learning models and selects the best-performing one.